 This integration will show you the customers’ journey as well as give you insights on which tactics and marketing channels contribute to digital and offline sales.
 With this information, you can optimize the omnichannel shopper experience.

 By syncing purchaser IDs with offline conversion data, you can see the consumer’s journey bridging the digital and offline experiences.
 This way you get to see which online ads increase offline sales as you learn the path of your customer to purchase.

 Many marketers struggle to comprehend how advertising and marketing affect consumer’s behavior.
 This is even more complex when results are in an offline environment.

 Luckily, through multi-touch attribution, consumers can follow through the journey of customers from online to offline channels; attribute the value of each interaction and make more informed decisions.

 This is one of the best ways to match the two worlds and increase your sales.
 Localize and monetize your shop’s landing page “smart-bars” that show products consumers can reserve online and pick up in-store (ROPIS).

 Localized data can help the marketer gather vital data on different channels such as store-level inventory, POS transactions, eCommerce browsing behavior, and weather just to mention a few.

-Offer your local landing page visitors serialized geo-targeted coupons.
+Invite your local landing page visitors to a fun virtual event or offer them a serialized geo-targeted coupons.
 Coupons have become a significant part of retail businesses.
 Acceptance and redemptions of coupons can be used to attribute an online to offline attribution.

 What is a coupon anyway?
 It is a promotional tool that comes in the form of an electronic graphic or document that clients can redeem for discounts when buying goods and services.